npat-efault/picocom/picocom.1.md

 :   Exit picocom if it remains idle for the specified time (in
     milliseconds).
-Picocom is considered idle if: Nothing is read (received) from the serial port, AND there is nothing to write (send) to the serial port, AND nothing is read from the terminal.
+Picocom is considered idle if: Nothing is read (received) from the serial port, AND there is nothing to write (send) to the serial port, AND nothing is read from the standard input (terminal).
 If **--exit-after** is set to zero, then picocom exits after opening and configuring the serial port, after sending the init string (if any, see option **--initstring**), and imediatelly when it becomes idle.
-When exiting after being idle, picocom observes the **--noreset** setting as usual.
+When exiting after being idle, picocom drains the O/S serial port ouput buffer (i.e. waits for data already written to the port to be transmitted) and observes the **--noreset** setting as usual.
 (Default: not set).

     NOTICE: If **--exit-after** is set, reading zero bytes from the standard input (which usually means that whatever was connected there has been closed), will *not* cause picocom to exit.
-Instead, picocom will keep running, without reading from stdin, and will exit only when it becomes idle for the specified time, or if it is killed by a signal.
+Instead, picocom will keep running, *without* reading from stdin, and will exit only when it becomes idle for the specified time, or if it is killed by a signal.
 If **--exit-after** is *not* set, then reading zero bytes from the standard input causes picocom to exit, after